Mar 15, 2014

 I first got into the world of Neptune when I was in college.
 I remember renting the DVDs from my local video store (remember those?), binge watching the series on my futon (we all had futons, shut up), and ignoring my then-boyfriend for days.
 I couldn't get enough of the quick wit, of the over-arching mysteries, and, of course, of Logan.
 Watching Logan and Veronica's story play out with all the messy feelings, the pushing and the pulling, the kissing and the fighting, was consuming.
 And before I knew what was happening, I was consumed.

 Veronica Mars was not the first thing I've ever fangirled over.
-That belongs to The Tribe, this weird, obscure show about teens in a dystopian New Zealand who live in a shopping mall after all the adults are wiped out by a mysterious virus (IT WAS THE SHIT (but also kind of terrible)).
+That belongs to The Tribe, this weird, obscure show about teens in a dystopian New Zealand who live in a shopping mall after all the adults are wiped out by a mysterious virus (IT WAS AMAZING (but also kind of terrible)).
 Then there were the few years in high school where I fangirled out over Roswell pretty hard, to the point where I was having Liz & Max fueled dreams and canceling plans in order to read fanfiction.

 Back then I was definitely the only one of my friends who had ever even heard of fanfiction.
 Sometimes I still am.
 Most of my friends (apart from the amazing online community) are not fangirls or boys.
 They do not understand the way something can sink into your skin, can live inside you, is all that you can think about for days and weeks and your biggest fear is that it will end and then you will never find another show or couple or book that will match this obsessive, all-encompassing feeling.
 For me, this is the roller-coaster test.
 If I see or read about a couple having A MOMENT and my stomach drops out like I'm on a roller coaster, and keeps dropping out for weeks upon weeks, I know that I have found another pure fangirl love.